 Get to know your employees!
 Engage with your employees.

-3. Set up a seminar series to provide employees the chance to talk about and share their various work-related skills and expertise
+3. Set up a seminar series to provide employees with the chance to talk about and share their various work-related skills and expertise

 Likewise, another way to engage employees is to bring out their expertise and allow them to be appreciated for the otherwise unknown skills they have.